arnabchak1997/Youtube-ETL-Data-pipeline/README.md

 ![image](https://github.com/user-attachments/assets/9e32787b-0ee0-4f96-a475-a99cb0d27101)

-Creation of Glue crawler and Spark transformation job for csv data in raw bucket:
+**Creation of Glue crawler and Spark transformation job for csv data in raw bucket:**

 A glue crawler Bigadata-on-youtube-raw-raw_statistics-glue-crawler is created which reads the csv files in bigdata-on-youtube-raw-apsouth1-144025787116-dev/youtube/raw_statistics/ and creates a table raw_statistics under database db_youtube_raw in glue catalog.
-Then , a spark job bigdata-on-youtube-spark-csv-to-parquet has been created which is reading the table raw_statistics and applying transformation on the data and writing them to bucket bigdata-on-youtube-raw-apsouth1-144025787116-dev/youtube/raw_statistics/ in parquet format.
+Then , a spark job bigdata-on-youtube-spark-csv-to-parquet has been created which is reading the table raw_statistics and applying transformation on the data and writing them to bucket bigdata-on-youtube-cleansed-apsouth1-144025787116-dev/youtube/raw_statistics/ in parquet format.

-Another glue crawler Bigadata-on-youtube-cleansed-cleansed_statistics-glue-crawler is created which reads bucket bigdata-on-youtube-raw-apsouth1-144025787116-dev/youtube/raw_statistics/ and creates a table raw_statistics under database db_youtube_cleansed.
+Another glue crawler Bigadata-on-youtube-cleansed-cleansed_statistics-glue-crawler is created which reads bucket bigdata-on-youtube-cleansed-apsouth1-144025787116-dev/youtube/raw_statistics/ and creates a table raw_statistics under database db_youtube_cleansed.

-Joining refernce data and statistics data:
+**Joining refernce data and statistics data:**

 In glue catalog, we have the refernce data under table cleansed_statistics_reference_data (created by the lambda function) and statistics data under raw_statistics (created by the glue crawler igadata-on-youtube-cleansed-cleansed_statistics-glue-crawler).